logo

 • a person who has carried out investment transactions in significant size at a certain frequency; or by giving any other appropriate justification.

-“Persons who qualify as “Professional Clients” in terms of the MIFID, automatically qualify as “Experienced Investors”.
+Persons who qualify as "Professional Clients" in terms of the EU Markets in Financial Instruments Directive ("MiFID"), automatically qualify as "Experienced Investors."

 The minimum investment threshold is €10,000 or $10,000 or equivalent in another currency.
-The total amount invested may not fall below this threshold unless this is the result of a fall in the net asset value of the Fund.
+The total amount invested may not fall below this threshold unless this is the result of a fall in the net asset value of the PIF.
 Moreover, the minimum investment threshold applies to each individual experienced Investor.
-In the case of joint holders, the minimum investment limit remains € 10,000 or $10,000 or equivalent in another Currency.
+In the case of joint holders, the minimum investment limit remains €10,000 or $10,000 or equivalent in another currency.
 In the case of an umbrella fund comprising of sub-funds each of which is set up as a PIF, the €10,000 threshold may be applicable on a per scheme basis rather than on a per sub-fund basis.
 An Experienced Investor may hold less than €10,000 in a sub-fund provided that his total holding in such scheme is at least €10,000.

-The Manager/Sales Agent or any third party selling units of the Experienced Investor Fund is bound to take reasonable steps to ensure that the investor has sufficient knowledge and understanding of the risks involved in investing in a PIF.
+The Manager/Sales Agent or any third-party selling units of the Experienced Investor Fund is bound to take reasonable steps to ensure that the investor has sufficient knowledge and understanding of the risks involved in investing in a PIF.

-Whilst borrowing on a temporary basis for liquidity purposes is permitted and not restricted, borrowing for investment purposes or leverage via the use of derivatives is restricted to 100% of the net asset value (NAV).
+Whilst borrowing on a temporary basis for liquidity purposes is permitted and not restricted, borrowing for investment purposes or leverage via the use of derivatives is restricted to 100% of the net asset value ("NAV").

 PIFs Promoted to Qualifying Investors